Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 NexaSat, a mid-sized telecom provider, delivers **mobile voice and data services through prepaid and postpaid plans**.
 The company was facing growing challenges in retaining customers and maximizing revenue from its existing user base. **High churn rates, unclear customer value segments, and limited visibility into cross-sell and upsell opportunities were slowing business growth**.

 To address these challenges, customer usage and billing data was analyzed using SQL to uncover key behavioral patterns.
-The analysis focused on segmenting customers by **Customer Lifetime Value (CLV), identifying revenue drivers, and surfacing opportunities for churn reduction through**.
+The analysis focused on segmenting customers by **Customer Lifetime Value (CLV), identifying revenue drivers and surfacing opportunities for churn reduction**.

 ### Insights and recommendations were provided in the following areas: